ENEE467/Getting_Started/source/Setup.rst

    Opening in Dev Container through pop-up

-Or click the remote button at the bottom-left part of the window in case you missed the pop-up.
+Or click the remote button at the bottom-left corner of the window in case you missed the pop-up.

 .. figure:: images/reopen-2.png
    :width: 450